OWASP/CheatSheetSeries/cheatsheets/Django_Security_Cheat_Sheet.md

 - Include the `django.middleware.security.SecurityMiddleware` module in the `MIDDLEWARE` setting in your project's `settings.py` if not already added.
 - Set the `SECURE_SSL_REDIRECT = True` in the `settings.py` file to ensure that all communication is over HTTPS.
 This will redirect any HTTP requests automatically to HTTPS.
 This is also a 301 (permanent) redirect, so your browser will remember the redirect for subsequent requests.
 - If your Django application is behind a proxy or load balancer, set the `SECURE_PROXY_SSL_HEADER` setting to `TRUE` so that Django can detect the original request's protocol.
 For futher details refer to [SECURE_PROXY_SSL_HEADER documentation](https://docs.djangoproject.com/en/3.2/ref/settings/#secure-proxy-ssl-header).

+## Admin panel URL

+It is advisable to modify the default URL leading to the admin panel (example.com/admin/), in order to slightly increase the difficulty for automated attacks.
+Here’s how to do it:

+In the default app folder within your project, locate the `urls.py` file managing the top-level URLs.
+Within the file, modify the `urlpatterns` variable, a list, so that the URL leading to `admin.site.urls` is different from "admin/".
+This approach adds an extra layer of security by obscuring the common endpoint used for administrative access.

 ## References